Hamid6426/Hamid6426/README.md

 ## Current Status

-Currently working part-time (12 hour/week) as a full-stack web developer with vocsena WITH
+Working part-time (12 hours/week) as a full-stack web developer with "Vocsena" and seeking a full-time job

+Techs used:
 - MERN (MongoDB, Express, React, Node.js)
 - Vite as the build tool
 - Figma for design